 Dental Assisting Programs in Rhode Island

-Today could be a great day to start a new career as a dental assistant.
+Today could be a great day to start a new career as a dental assistant in Rhode Island.
 The rise in demand for healthcare workers across the US in general, coupled with a trend among dentists to delegate more responsibilities to their staff, means that opportunities are improving in Rhode Island and in the northeast.
 [Seguir leyendo en español]

-There are around 890 persons employed as dental assistants in Rhode Island.
-The US Department of Labor expects that number to have increased to 860 by 2026.
+There are around 900 persons employed as dental assistants in Rhode Island.
+The US Department of Labor expects that number to increase yearly by 90.
+Learn how to become a dental assistant in Rhode Island below.

 Rhode Island’s state dental practice act defines a list of basic supportive functions dental assistants may perform under the direct supervision of a licensed dentist.
 To work at this level, there are no express educational prerequisites.